 The Shortwave Method is our team's opinionated approach to reaching inbox zero faster and sustaining it for longer.

 Triaging your inbox upfront means more time to focus on the work that matters.
-And with a powerful set of customization tools—such as batched delivery, block and unsubscribe, and auto-applied labels—available at your fingertips, you'll be cruising through your inbox in no time.
+And with a powerful set of customization tools—such as Delivery Schedules, block and unsubscribe, and auto-applied labels—available at your fingertips, you'll be cruising through your inbox in no time.

 Now that you have the basics of the methodology down, dive into the weeds and become a power user of our feature set.
 Get started in our docs.